elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-10-16-cs2107-lecture-8-network-security.md

 - Complication: Some attacker span across multiple layers

 ## Remarks
-- A secuirty protocol that protects layer k would protect infomation from that layer and aboce against an attacker sitting at layer k-1 and below
+- A secuirty protocol that protects layer k would protect infomation from **that layer and above** against an attacker sitting at **layer k-1 and below**

-E.g: What happens if attacker resides at layer 1 and there is a secuirty protcol that protects layer3?
+E.g: What happens if attacker resides at layer 1 and there is a security protcol that protects layer3?

-- What is protoected by secuirty protocol: The infomation generated in the layer 3 and above
+- What is protoected by security protocol: The infomation generated in the layer 3 and above
 - Not protected: Infomation generated in layer 2

 ## Protocols